Tuurlijk/TYPO3.Homestead/README.md

 Synced folders
 --------------
-Copy the vagrant.yml file from `Defaults/` to `Configuration/`.
+Edit the vagrant.yml file in `Configuration/`.
 Setup a shared directory to hold your TYPO3 sources and sites in the `Configuration/vagrant.yml` file:

 ```yaml
 synced_folders: